Invicticus/sauce-demo-TA/README.md

 - Clone the repository to your local machine.
 - Install the required packages by running the command pip install -r requirements.txt.
 - Download the appropriate webdriver for your browser and place it in the same directory as the script.
-- Run the script by running the command python test_script.py.
+- Ensure you are in the correct dirrectoy where the project is located and from the command line type python -m pytest
 - Included in the repository is a HTML report based on the execution of the test cases.
 To run your own report, from the command line type pytest --html=reports/report.html
 - To view html file in browser, navigate to the reports directory --> report.html --> right click --> Open in Browser --> Select browser of your choice
-- To run test cases in parallel from the command line type python -m pytest -n 3 (3 in this example represents the number of threads to run)
+- To run test cases in parallel from the command line type for example, python -m pytest -n 3 (3 in this example represents the number of threads to run)

 Note: The script assumes that the webdriver is named chromedriver and is for the Chrome browser.
 If you are using a different browser or a different webdriver, you will need to modify the script accordingly.